gomods/athens/docs/content/configuration/filter.md

 * `<1.2.3` will enable all versions lower than 1.2.3 (e.g. 1.2.2, 1.0.0 and 0.58.9)
   * Formally, `x.y.z` where `x <= 1`, `y < = 2` and `z < 3`

+This kind of modifiers will work only if a three parts semantic version is specified.
+For example, `~4.5.6` will work while `~4.5` won't.